YHuUBC/energy_efficiency_analysis/doc/energy_report_rmd.md

 There are growing concerns about energy waste and its detrimental environmental impact.
 This project focuses on the energy performance of residential buildings.
-Concentrating on eight building-related features (i.e., Relative Compactness’, ‘Surface Area,’ ‘Wall Area,’ ‘Roof Area,’ ‘Overall Height,’ ‘Orientation,’ ‘Glazing Area,’ and ‘Glazing Area Distribution’), this project aims to predict the ‘Heating Load’ of the building and examine the contribution level of each feature associated to the ‘Heating Load’ of the building.
+Concentrating on eight building-related features (i.e., Relative Compactness’, ‘Surface Area’, ‘Wall Area’, ‘Roof Area’, ‘Overall Height’, ‘Orientation’, ‘Glazing Area’, and ‘Glazing Area Distribution’), this project aims to predict the ‘Heating Load’ of the building and examine the contribution level of each feature associated to the ‘Heating Load’ of the building.